 No. Contacting your examiner is not required.
-However, it is encouraged to communicate your plans to participate in this program with your examiner because there is a component of the loan analysis that relies on validated information from the 5300 Call Report.3
+However, the NCUA encourages you to communicate your plans to participate in this program with your examiner because there is a component of the loan analysis that relies on validated information from the 5300 Call Report.3

-- What other requirements do I need participate in the program?
+- What other actions do I need to take to participate in the program?

-To participate in the qualification process, credit unions must complete and submit the following items to the NCUA during one of the program intake periods:
+To participate in the qualification process, credit unions should complete and submit the following items to the NCUA during one of the program intake periods:

-- Participation form that’s available online at NCUA’s CyberGrants web page; and
+- A Participation Form, available online at NCUA’s CyberGrants web page (opens new window); and

-- Your Loan file as an excel spreadsheet with all of your credit union’s 2020 loan originations.
+- The Loan File Excel spreadsheet with all of the credit union’s 2020 loan originations.